wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 13.23
 -----

-* The *New call* button has been remove from SCCP phones in *connected* state.
+* The *New call* softkey has been removed from SCCP phones in *connected* state.
 To start a new call, the user will have to press *Hold* then *New call*.
 This is the same behavior as a *Call Manager*.
-* Some key have been moved on SCCP phones.
+* Some softkeys have been moved on SCCP phones.
 We tried to keep the keys in the same position at any given time.
   As an example, the *transfer* key will not become *End call* while transfering a call.
 Note that this is a work in progress and some models still need some tweaking.